 Suspected of:

-According to the investigation, they organized the activities of a religious organization of Jehovah's Witnesses on the territory of Khabarovsk (with reference to the decision of the Supreme Court of the Russian Federation to liquidate all 396 registered organizations of Jehovah's Witnesses)
+According to the investigation, they organized the activity of the religious organization of Jehovah's Witnesses in the city of Khabarovsk (with reference to the decision of the RF Supreme Court to liquidate all 396 registered organizations of Jehovah's Witnesses)

 Court case number: